Maximinodotpy/articles/009 - How to make PWA/_blog/article.md

 ---
-name: 'How to make a Progressive Web App'
+name: How to make a Progressive Web App
-slug: 'how-to-make-a-progressive-web-app'
+slug: how-to-make-a-progressive-web-app
-tags: []
+tags: ""
-category: 'General'
+category: General
-description: 'Learn how to setup up a  in its most simplest form.'
+description: Learn how to setup up a  in its most simplest form.
 ---

 In this tutorial, we will make a Progressive Web App (PWA) in its simplest form.
 This means we will make a bare-bones website with no features and want it to be installable.
 If you are serious about making a PWA, you can extend the framework created here.